 Why We Build

 Kalamazoo Valley Habitat for Humanity believes everyone deserves a decent place to live.
-Habitat offers a hand up, not a hand out, to low-income families who seek affordable homeownership or home repairs.
 We make no profit from the sale of our homes or home repairs.
 Since 1983, Habitat has helped more than 200 families build and buy and repair homes.

 Without Habitat’s affordable mortgages, repair copayments and low-interest rates many families have no opportunity to own homes or preserve the homes they own.
 Habitat helps future homeowners build and buy their own affordable homes.